garylirocks/quickrefs/azure-monitor.markdown

       ![Secure webhook](images/azure_monitor-secure-webhook.png)
     - For metric alerts, "resolved" state could flow to ITSM tool automatically
     - You'll need to register an app in Azure AD, and possibly create app roles, and set the app ID in ServiceNow (so it can validate the token)
-  - For email notifications, instead of fixed email addresses, you can also email people with a specific role on the subscription, eg. "Owner", "Contributor"
+  - For email notifications, instead of fixed email addresses, you can also email people with a specific role on the **subscription**, eg. "Owner", "Contributor", "Monitoring Reader", etc
-    - Only works for role assignment on the scope, NOT inherited ones
+    - Only works for role assignment directly ON the subscription, NOT inherited ones
     - Only work for Non-PIM assignment (permanent active PIM assignment), not activated PIM eligible assignment
     - **Works for assignment to groups** (every user in the group gets emails)
 - **Alert rule**: the configuration of an alert